nhargy/py3cs/README.md

 # py3cs
-Software package for control and analysis of the 3CS experimental setup and data.
+Software package for control of the 3CS experimental setup and data.

 ## run_objects
 Classes the make up the core of the procedure of any measurement.